Costinteo/DeliverySystem-PAO/README.md

 Another thing that is placeholder are the toString() formatting for each class.
 It looks clunky and very hard to read, I will be changing that for the next stage.
 There's also some comments along the way with the code.
 The whole class structure could be a little bit better, but overall, I like how it's all turning out so far.

+I haven't extensively tested it, because I've basically speedcoded it in a day, I hope there won't be any surprises.
+But if there are, let me know, I'd appreciate it!